anshanu123/Segmentation-and-Feature-Engineering-on-Text-data/README.md

 Steps to Perform:

-Data Collection (Any one text data of your choice) Data Preprocessing
+1.Data Collection (Any one text data of your choice)

+2.Data Preprocessing

-Feature Engineering
+3.Feature Engineering